IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_domain.html.markdown

 - `original_name_servers` - (String) The name servers that were used when the domain was first registered with the DNS Registrar.
 - `paused`- (Bool) Indicates if the domain is paused and network traffic bypasses your IBM Cloud Internet Services instance.
 The default values is **false**.
 - `status` - (String) The status of the domain.
 Valid values are `active`, `pending`, `initializing`, `moved`, `deleted`, and `deactivated`.
 After creation, the status remains pending until the DNS Registrar is updated with the CIS name servers, exported in the `name_servers` variable.
-- `type` - (String) The type of domain to be created.
-Default value is noted to be `full`- for regular domains, & to create a partial domain for CNAME setup, value to be used is `partial`.
 - `verification_key` - (String) The verification key of the domain.
 - `cname_suffix` - (String) The cname suffix of the domain.